A Parent's Guide to the Job Search Process

 - Conduct job-related research – research companies, employers, and careers.

 - Write resumes and cover letters – they won’t get you a job, but they do advertise you for job interviews to prospective employers.

 - Assess personal brand/digital identity - most employers will Google job candidates to see what they can find.
 Student need to ensure a positive digital identity and use appropriate privacy settings on social media.

 - Network for information, advice, and referrals – this will help to uncover opportunities in the hidden job market.

 - Interview – this is the single most important step in the job search process.
 Without an interview, there is no job offer and no job.

 - Negotiate salary and terms of employment – know what you’re worth in today’s job market and know when it’s appropriate to discuss salary & benefits.

 An organized and targeted job search is an effective job search.
-The best way to get started is to take advantage of the services offered in the Career Center at Millikin University.
-Ask your student where they are in the job search process and remind them to visit the Career Center, Shilling Hall 103.
-All of our resources are free and many are available on this site.
+The best way to get started is to take advantage of the services offered in the Center for Academic & Professional Performance (CAPP) at Millikin University.
+Ask your student where they are in the job search process and remind them to visit the CAPP, University Commons 312.
+All of our resources are free.